Title: Director of Human Resources

 Essential duties include, but are not limited to:

 - In coordination with Chief Administrative Officer, establish the strategic direction for Human Resources; develop and implement human resource policies and procedures that support goals, ensuring compliance with federal and state labor and related laws.

 - Direct and manage recruitment, selection and other employment activities for all positions; recruit and interview management staff; work with managers to forecast personnel needs and budgets; provide advice and guidance to supervisory staff in making employment-related decisions.

-- Develop, implement and administer Five Acres’ compensation, benefits and pension programs including development of budgets, negotiation of costs, and effective management of budgets; monitor the marketplace for changes in compensation and benefits practices and recommend change to ensure Five Acres maintains a competitive stance.
+- Develop, implement and administer Five Acres’ compensation, benefits and pension programs including development of budgets, negotiation of costs, and effective management of budgets; monitor the marketplace for changes in compensation and benefits practices and recommend changes to ensure Five Acres maintains a competitive stance.

 - Ensure that the organization’s equal employment practices comply with laws; ensure all supervisory staff are trained to support these policies.